CHH/CHH.github.io/_posts/2012-01-20-introduction-to-bob.markdown

     Foo
     Hello World

-We can use this now set the `hello` task as default task, by adding it as dependency:
+We can use this now to set the `hello` task as default task, by adding it as dependency:

     task('default', array('hello'));